AnuragAnalog/namaskaram-react/README.md

     * JS

 The UI layer is generally controlled by the data layer, and the data layer is controlled by the API.

+React Developer Tools is one of the best tools to debug the React application, it is available as a Chrome and Firefox extension.